 The Sentinel Radar.
 The ThalesRaytheon joint venture manufactures the MPQ-64 radar and its derivatives.
 Described by the manufacturer as “a highly mobile, three-dimensional, phased-array, ground-based air defense radar system that operates in the X-band.
 It automatically detects, tracks, identifies, classifies and reports airborne threats, including helicopters, high-speed attack aircraft, cruise missiles and unmanned aerial vehicles.”
 Effective range can be up to 120 km for the latest AN/MPQ-64F1 variants.
 Product Page | First delivery: April 2006.

-Overall, SLAMRAAM’s command and control systems are designed to be extended to other systems, with additional integration work.
+Overall, the command and control systems are designed to be extended to other weapons and back-end systems, with additional integration work.
 This allows them to become the tactical center of a larger air defense command and control network.

 Contracts & Key Events